manuelmgn/2024-FrontendMasters-JS-Hard-parts/notes/notes.md

 ```

 In this case, if we have had something like `console.log(counter)`, we would have seen 1, 2 (myNewFunction), 1 and 2 (anotherFunction), as they have different backpacks.

+**Individual backpacks**.
+If we run 'outer' again and store the returned 'incrementCounter' function definition in 'anotherFunction', this new incrementCounter function was created in a new execution context and therefore has a brand new independent backpack.

+>**Closure gives our functions persistent memories and entirely new toolkit for writing professional code**.
+>- **Helper functions**: Everyday professional helper functions like ‘once’ and ‘memoize’. *Like in a winning function, which should run only once, or giving our functions persistent memories of their previous input output combinations*.
+>- **Iterators and generators**: Which use lexical scoping and closure to achieve the most contemporary patterns for handling data in JavaScript
+>- **Module pattern**: Preserve state for the life of an application without polluting the global namespace
+>- **Asynchronous JavaScript**: Callbacks and Promises rely on closure to persist state in an asynchronous environment